Notavatarkorra/notavatarkorra.github.io/Time on class.md

 so generously we can say 25 min per assignment.

 12 assignments
-capstone assignments take longer so we will say 30 minutes for those.
-25x 12 is 300
+25 minutes per 12 assignments is 300
-Thats 5.5 hours
+That's 5.5 hours

 So already at the MINIMUM this is 17.5 hours that you cannot refute.